alexfernandez/loadtest/README.md

 In this mode the total number of requests and the rps rate are shared among all processes.
 The result returned is the aggregation of results from all cores.

+Note: this option is not available in the API, where it runs just in the provided process.

 #### `--timeout milliseconds`

 Timeout for each generated request in milliseconds.